Mairead Maguire: Russell Tribunal

 In October 2012, Maguire traveled to New York City to serve on the Russell Tribunal on Israel/Palestine alongside writer Alice Walker, activist Angela Davis, former Congresswoman Cynthia McKinney, and Pink Floyd's Roger Waters.
 During her participation in the Russell Tribunal, Maguire, according to one report, "asked the question that seems to be taboo in the U.S.: Why does President Barack Obama allow Israel to threaten Iran with war when Iran has signed the NPT and Israel has at least 200 nuclear weapons?
 Why does the president not demand that Israel sign the NPT?"

 After her work on the Russell Tribunal was completed Maguire said that the experience had "opened the mind, and deepened the understanding of all those present to the facts of the ongoing injustice which the Palestinians are daily suffering under Israeli siege and occupation.
 The RToP's findings and conclusions challenge Governments and civil society to have courage and act by implementing sanctions, BDS etc., thereby refusing to be silent and complicit in the face of Israel's violation of International Laws.
 The RToP was brilliant, informative and decisive, reminding us that all our Governments, and we the people, have a moral and legal responsibility to act to protect Human Rights and International Law and we cannot be silent when injustice is being done to anyone, anywhere".

-Rohingya issue
+Rohingya refugee crisis

 In March 2018, Maguire and two Nobel peace laureates Shirin Ebadi and Tawakkol Karman visited Rohingya camps in Cox's Bazar and shared opinions on the crisis.
 After returning to Dhaka they discussed the Rohingya crisis with members of the civil society of Bangladesh.

+Russia-Ukraine war

+After Russia invaded Ukraine in 2022, Maguire stated that she was opposed to all military action against Russia, as well as European Union (EU) membership for Ukraine.
+She criticized the EU and the United Nations, arguing that they were demonising Russia.
+She asserted that Russia should not be punished for the invasion.